go-fries/fries/cloudevents/protocol/amqp091/README.md

 ## Overview

-This component implements the AMQP 0.9.1 protocol binding for CloudEvents, following the [CloudEvents AMQP Protocol Binding Specification](https://github.com/cloudevents/spec/blob/v1.0.2/amqp-protocol-binding.md).
+This component implements the AMQP 0.9.1 protocol binding for CloudEvents.

 ## Features